Please find below privacy policies that apply to all products and services provided by Accuity.

 Access to Data

-Under the Data Protection Act 1988.
-You have the right to be told what personal information we hold about you on our databases.
+Under the UK Data Protection Act 1988 individuals in the European Union have the right to be told what personal information we hold about you on our databases.
 You should write to us, attn Company Secretary at the following address: Quadrant House, The Quadrant, Sutton, Surrey, SM2 5AS.
-UK stating your full name, your address and any of our publications or services to which you know you subscribe.
+UK stating your full name, your address and all Accuity publications or services to which you know you subscribe.
 A small administrative charge may be made for fulfilling this request.

 The following affiliates or divisions of Reed Elsevier Inc. participate in the Safe Harbor Program administered by the U.S. Department of Commerce ("the Department") for the transfer of Personal Information from the European Union ("EU") and Switzerland to the United States: the Reed Elsevier Technology Services (RETS)/division of Reed Elsevier Inc. and Accuity, Inc. These two participants are referenced in this Policy as “Participants” or “we”.
 As part of our participation in the Safe Harbor Program, those Participants have adopted this policy ("Safe Harbor Policy"), which is consistent with the Safe Harbor Privacy Principles published by the Department.
 Consistent with the Safe Harbor Privacy Principles, Participants’ compliance with the Principles may be limited to the extent necessary to comply with legal obligations, law enforcement requirements or other recognized exceptions to the Principles.